 Eliminated My Fibromyalgia

 I have suffered from Fibromyalgia for most of my life, even as a child I was known to always have aches and pains.
 Five years ago, while undergoing tests to help my daughter who has autism, I learned that I had the genetic marker for Celiac Disease.
-With this knowledge in hand, my journey began to become gluten-free and that my friend is the No more Fibromyalgia for me!
+With this knowledge in hand, my journey began to become gluten-free and my friend is the No More Fibromyalgia for me!
 1 (NOT SO EASY) Thing That Eliminated My Fibromyalgia!

 Six months into my gluten-free journey I began to feel so much better!
 The most notable effect was NO MORE PAIN!
 It was gone…gone!
 I had more energy and was generally enjoying life.
 I was in awe that making just one change in my diet could make such a difference.
 I feel so much better and nothing could ever induce me to eat gluten ever again!
 Now, I have accidentally ingested gluten and when I have it in my system I am in pain and also get a whole host of other issues, that is one of the ways that I know it was the gluten making me so sick and in such agony.